JeffDeCola/my-go-examples/docs/_includes/README.md

 * A resource (_resource-repo-status_) use a [docker image](https://hub.docker.com/r/dpb587/github-status-resource)
   that will update your git status for that particular commit.

-The above resources can be removed from the pipeline.
+Above resources can be removed from the pipeline.